binayjy8/delta-demo/README.md

 # delta-demo
-This is trail Git&amp;Github repo which is the repositor
+This is trail Git&amp;Github repo which is the repository

 # Teacher
 Sradha Khapra